JNRowe/jnrowe.github.io/articles/tips/Simple_notifications_in_awesome.rst

 ::

-    awful.hooks.manage.register (startup) =>
+    client.connect_signal "manage", (using nil) =>
         -- Display the window’s name, or just Application if it isn’t set notify.start "#{@name or 'Application'} started"

 Network notifications
 ---------------------

-I also have the following awful_ hook set to toggle my network monitor between ``lo`` and ``ppp0`` depending on whether my remote network interface is up.
+I also have the following gears_ timer set to toggle my network monitor between ``lo`` and ``ppp0`` depending on whether my remote network interface is up.
 Having the little popups to show when the network has gone down or come up is quite nice, and definitely more noticeable than just changing the text in the